arnovb-github/PoshCommence/readme.md

 ## Overview ##
 A collection of Powershell cmdlets for use with the Commence RM API.
 Requires [Vovin.CmcLibNet](https://www.nuget.org/packages/Vovin.CmcLibNet/).
 You can think of these as convenience methods, since _Vovin.CmcLibNet_ can also be used directly in PowerShell.
 It assumes a single running instance of Commence .

-This is all experimental.

 The most useful cmdlets are probably `Get-CmcData`, which allows you to extract fieldvalues without having to create a view in Commence and `Export-CmcData`, which allows you to export data without having to define an Export Template in Commence.
+Keep in mind that the Commence API is quite slow.

-All examples that specify a categoryname, fieldname, viewname, etc. are for the _Tutorial_ database present in all Commence installations under Help.
+All examples that specify a categoryname, fieldname, viewname, etc. are for the _Tutorial_ database present in all Commence installations under *Help*.

 ## Background ##
 I botch these together whenever I find I have to do too much work in PS to get what I want.
 For example, in a project I was working on I needed to retrieve the Name field values for a category repeatedly.
-Just a few lines of code, but a single CmdLet is even easier.
+Just a few lines of code, but a single cmdLet is even easier.

 This is a binary assembly.
 It could all have been done in plain PS, I just wanted to play around with doing it in C# code using VS Code.